 First Soloist of The Royal Ballet

 English dancer Bennet Gartside is a First Soloist with The Royal Ballet.
 He trained at The Royal Ballet School and on graduation in 1995 joined the Company as an Artist, promoted to First Artist in 2000, Soloist in 2002 and First Soloist in 2007.
-His roles with the Company include Crown Prince Rudolf (Mayerling), Ivan Tsarevich (The Firebird), Leontes (The Winter's Tale), Mercutio, Tybalt, Friar Laurence and Escalus (Romeo and Juliet), Hilarion (Giselle), Prince Gremin (Onegin), Drosselmeyer (The Nutcracker), Von Rothbart, Benno and pas de trois (Swan Lake), Escamillo (Carmen) and roles in Ballet Imperial, La Valse, Sinfonietta, Judas Tree, Song of the Earth, Dances at a Gathering, Scènes de ballet and Theme and Variations.
+His roles with the Company include Crown Prince Rudolf (Mayerling), Ivan Tsarevich (The Firebird), Leontes (The Winter's Tale), Mercutio, Tybalt, Friar Laurence and Escalus (Romeo and Juliet), Hilarion (Giselle), Prince Gremin (Onegin), Drosselmeyer (The Nutcracker), Von Rothbart (Swan Lake), Escamillo (Carmen) and roles in Ballet Imperial, La Valse, Sinfonietta, Judas Tree, Song of the Earth, Dances at a Gathering, Scènes de ballet and Theme and Variations.
 He created the roles of Walter Sickert (Sweet Violets) and Father (Hansel and Gretel) for Liam Scarlett and Antigonus (The Winter's Tale) for Christopher Wheeldon.